Pirates of the Caribbean: Dead Men Tell No Tales: Development

 Shortly before the release of On Stranger Tides, the cast and crew of the fourth film were told to set aside time in the near future, because Walt Disney Pictures intended to shoot a fifth and sixth film back-to-back.
 However, it was later stated that only a fifth film was in the works, with Terry Rossio writing a script for a fifth film without his partner Ted Elliott.
 Rob Marshall was rumoured to return to direct, but declined after choosing to direct Into the Woods (2014).
 After Marshall passed on the film, many directors were rumored to take over.
 Gore Verbinski, who was responsible for the original three films, felt that "there's no reason other than financial" in making the film.
 The eventual shortlist included Fredrik Bond, Rupert Sanders, and the eventual choice, Norwegian film duo Joachim Rønning and Espen Sandberg.
 The studio chose them based on their Academy Award-nominated high-sea film Kon-Tiki, and their ability to work with a limited budget.

-Rossio's script was ultimately rejected, and the writer stated that a major reason was its use of a female villain, which made actor Johnny Depp "worried that would be redundant to Dark Shadows (2012), which also featured a female villain."
+Rossio's script was discarded in 2012, and the writer stated that a major reason was its use of a female villain, which made actor Johnny Depp "worried that it would be redundant to Dark Shadows, which also featured a female villain."
 In January 2013, Disney hired Jeff Nathanson to work on a script.
+Nathanson's script featured the Trident of Poseidon, loosely based on the Trident of Neptune from Rossio's unproduced screenplay.
 Rønning and Sandberg said they were particularly moved by Nathanson's "funny and touching" script, which convinced them to sign to direct in May, Rønning believing that the script was "all there" but needed scenes to "carry the tradition of Gore Verbinski, bring the emotional core and big action set pieces."
-In August, Rønning and Sandberg revealed that the title would be Dead Men Tell No Tales.
-However, the following month producer Jerry Bruckheimer said, "We have an outline everyone loves but the script is not done," explaining that the release would be postponed beyond summer 2015.
+In August, Rønning and Sandberg revealed that the title would be Dead Men Tell No Tales, and that it would be both a stand-alone adventure and tie into the overall mythology of the series.
+In the following month, producer Jerry Bruckheimer said, "We have an outline everyone loves but the script is not done," explaining that the release would be postponed beyond summer 2015.
 The studio questioned Depp's bankability following the financial losses of The Lone Ranger (2013), and the screenplay's first drafts were not approved by Walt Disney Studios chairman Alan Horn, who was concerned about the finished product.
 Bruckheimer revealed that script and budget issues were behind the delay, and that Nathanson was at work on a second draft, based on a well-received outline, saying they needed a script and budget everyone would approve.
 Depp was also invited to collaborate on the script, with the actor believing it would be the last of the franchise and wanting to end it right.
 After the script was accepted, the film was officially green-lit by Disney in July 2014, with a planned release on July 7, 2017.